Ageing related states of complex network formation in areca nuts: Scale invariant feature transform (SIFT)

 \section{Scale invariant feature transform (SIFT)}

-Initially we were interested to compare with SIFT.
-We did SIFT to obtain the main key features from the all eight areca nuts.
+We used SIFT to extract the most important characteristics from each of the eight areca nuts.

-But the SIFT key points matching is not impressed us with the way it is showing in Figure \ref{Supplementary Fig:8}.
-It is picking key points mostly from the edges.
-We expected the micro-structure of white drains chemicals from SIFT.
-The LDOSs model gave better results than this.
+The SIFT key points matching is displayed in Figure \ref{Supplementary Fig:8} does not satisfy us.
+It is primarily picking key points from the edges.
+Excellent properties of white drain chemicals of areca nut were expected from SIFT.
+The LDOSs model produced superior outcomes.